OlGe404/microk8s/README.md

   --extra-vars ansible_sudo_pass="<your sudo password>" \
   --tags "cert-manager"
 ```

+**Note**: Some tasks cannot be run individually, because they rely on  outputs from other tasks.
+This will be fixed in the future.

 ## Enabled add-ons
 Microk8s comes with add-ons that can be enabled to bootstrap preconfigured deployments for components like logging, monitoring or a container-registry.
 The following add-ons will be enabled by the `setup-microk8s.yaml` playbook: